2 3 Of 3 4

 • Adding instead of multiplying: A common mistake is to add the fractions instead of multiplying them.
 Remember, "of" means multiplication in this context.

-• Incorrect simplification: Ensure that you simplify the resulting fraction to its lowest terms by finding the GCD of the numerator and denominator.
+• Incorrect simplification: see to it that you simplify the resulting fraction to its lowest terms by finding the GCD of the numerator and denominator.

 • Difficulty visualizing fractions: Use diagrams or visual aids to help understand the concept of finding a portion of a portion.